RiotGear/rg/README.md

 #### Sit back

-At some point you're changes will get merged in and we'll publish a new version of RiotGear!
+At some point your changes will get merged in and we'll publish a new version of RiotGear!
 Yay!